alflin/winglin.tk/README.md

 2) Make sure base URL is set to the domain name
 3) Now you can compile and copy and paste docs folder over

+#worfklow to work like this

+1. add picture, new post created.
+2. save file, hugo -> compile
+3. push everything to github server
+4. Website re-renders everything

+#things to do:

+1. Add hugo pre-compile into folder. test if renders properly
+2.